-Most resources are managed by the technical group (DCAS-GT).
-The technical group of six people develops and implements platforms and software :
+Most resources are managed by the technical group which develops and implements platforms and software :

 - Flight simulators (for human factor research, flight mechanics teaching, piloting)